 Print and digital works

 Mary Walrath is an award-winning journalist and communications professional.
-She is currently the Arts and Leisure editor at The Scarsdale Inquirer in the greater NYC area.
+She is currently an Audience Development Editor at The Sun US at NewsCorp.
 She received her master's in arts journalism from the Syracuse University's Newhouse School and her interests are informed by her extensive background as a writer and content specialist across a variety of mediums, specializing in cultural and social reporting

 Print and digital works